 The Huntington holds the largest Pacific Mail Steamship Company collection in the United States (1851–1929).
 Significant papers of individuals include Emilio Aguinaldo's, relating to the independence of the Philippines, and those of Joseph Oliver Carter, Privy Councilor to Hawaii's Queen Liliuokalani.
 The Hong Family Papers contain the legal files of Y. C. Hong, one of the first Chinese-American immigration attorneys in California and the U.S.

-Noteworthy printed books include the first European volume to feature Chinese characters or logograms, Juan González de Mendoza's L'historia del gran regno della China (1586).
+Noteworthy printed books include Juan González de Mendoza's Historia de las cosas mas notables, ritos y costvmbres, del gran reyno dela China (1585), an early European work featuring Chinese characters or logograms.
 Exceptional and among the earliest Asian works are the only extant manuscript copy of the Yongle encyclopedia, fascicle 10270–10271 (ca. 1562–1567), and fascicle 45 of the Huayan jing Chinese Buddhist canon, created during the Song dynasty in 1085 and The Huntington's oldest printed book.